-Also verify that the website has a legitimate mailing address and a phone number for sales or a brick-and-mortar location.
+Also verify that the website has a legitimate mailing address and phone number for sales or a brick-and-mortar location.

-Beware of fake package tracking emails, fake e-cards, and emails requesting that you confirm purchase information.
+If you want to make sure your internet shopping is safe, beware of fake package tracking emails, fake e-cards, and emails requesting that you confirm purchase information.
 They are particularly common during the holiday season.

 Public Wi-Fi networks can reveal your information.
 Because these connections are often unprotected, it is easy to intercept your communications, including passwords and credit card data.

 Window-shop and compare prices only.
-If you are using a public connection, do your research but avoid buying.
+If you are using a public connection, do your research, but avoid buying.
 Purchase via your home network or when you are connected to a trusted, secured network.

-Avoid logging onto key accounts, such as email and banking, using public Wi-Fi.
+Avoid logging on to key accounts, such as email and banking, using public Wi-Fi.
 If inevitable, remember to change your passwords as soon as you can connect to a trusted network.

 Set your device to “always ask” before joining a Wi-Fi network.
-You don’t want to unknowingly connect to an insecure hot spot.
+You don’t want to unknowingly connect to an insecure hotspot.

 Passwords are the keys to your wallet.
-Make them long and strong, easy for you to remember but very difficult to guess.
+Make them long and strong — easy for you to remember but very difficult to guess.
 Never reveal them to anyone.
 Change them periodically.

-No shopping website will ever ask for your Social Security number.
+No shopping website will ask for your Social Security number.
 Combined with other personal information, serious damage can be done through identity theft.
 Always share the least amount of personal information possible.

 Check your credit card and bank statements regularly.
 These are often the first indicators that your identity and personal data have been stolen.
 If you see any charges you don’t recognize, address the matter immediately.

-Use text and apps alerts.
+Use text and app alerts.
 Most banking apps or sites give you the option to set text or message alerts about transactions made over a specified amount, making it easier to spot unusual activity.